tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 for laying out systems that you know will have similarities to pass between your data as with a parent and child setup.

-I think the example illustrates something interesting.
-You can see createPerson() had a private variable named name.
-Yes the underscore is new syntax, but it shows Javascript can modify access in some ways as well.
-Where the \_name variable is being used is important though.
+I think this example illustrates something interesting.
+You can see createPerson() has a private variable named \_name.
+The underscore is a convention, indicating to other developers that it is intended to be private.
+The location of the variable is important though.
 We see the setName key of the object has a function that has a parameter of newName.
 In it are the contents "\_name = newName;", which takes the argument provided for newName, and assigns it to \_name.
 Even though \_name declared outside of the object, the object can assign a value directly to it due to the object being in the function's scope.
+This makes the variable not truly private, but if these functions did not exist \_name would be reasonably named for convention.
+This also demonstrates that functional programming may have less influence on accessibility restrictions according to its paradigm.
+If these methods existed on a similarly structured class, the variable would still be modifiable as well.
+The difference would be being able to truly put the access modifiers on the functions, like "protected" or "private".
+This would indeed make modifying the variable outside of the class or child relationships restricted.

-This means that the variables a function can use are determined by where they can be placed within the function.
+Another factor is the placement of the variable can determine where it can be used within the function.
 In our case, you can see the third function in the object held in the scopedVariable key.
-Currently, the placement of the variable within makes it inaccessible to the function above, so it cannot not assign or mutate the variable with another value.
-It would have to provide us a function within that function in order to access it from above.
+Currently, the placement of the variable within makes it inaccessible to calling functions or other functions at the same scope level.
+This is due to it belonging to the scopedVariable scope.
+No where outside of this can assign or mutate the variable with another value.
+The function would have to provide us with a function within it in order to access the variable.
 Otherwise, we could pass it as an argument as we did with newName, and keep track of it in the original function that supplied the object.

 The logic contained in a function like this is commonly referred to as a closure.
 Closures can be seen